A Sleep Study

 Sleep Study details

 This is very strange to wear and I had difficulty getting to sleep with it.
-It was a bit like wearing a Aqua-Lung as it didn't give you air until you inhaled.
-This is what's called a negative pressure system. i.e. it only gives you enough air that you need i.e. if you don't suck, you don't get any air.
+It was like wearing a Aqua-Lung as it didn't give you air until you inhaled.
+This is what's called a negative pressure system.
+If you don't suck, you don't get any air.
 A CPAP machine is a positive pressure system that constantly feeds air at a higher pressure than normal, so there's always an excess.